History of Bolton West services

 Rivington received a four star award from VisitEngland in March 2015.

-In 2000 the services were rated by The AA, who graded it as 'very poor', criticising poor signposting, a lack of outdoor facilities and unclean toilets.
+In 2000 the service area was rated by The AA, who graded it as 'very poor', criticising poor signposting, a lack of outdoor facilities and unclean toilets.
 Woolley Edge fared even worse.

 In 1986, Which?
-Magazine rated the services as "average", saying they felt they had walked "into a time-warp", with its "drab colours".
+Magazine rated the service area as "average", saying they felt they had walked "into a time-warp", with its "drab colours".

-In 1977, Egon Ronay rated the services as "poor".
+In 1977, Egon Ronay rated the service area as "poor".
 It was "cheerful and bright", and "the atmosphere was pleasant even if the food was not".
 He wasn't impressed by the use of convenience foods.